Table of Contents

 A little caution goes a long way.
 Staying safe online isn’t about fear—it’s about being informed and intentional.

-How to Spot and Avoid Common Social Media Scams
+How to Guard Against These Social Media Scams

 Scammers prey on trust, speed, and emotion.
 Take a moment, think critically, and don’t let your guard down—even in the most familiar corners of the internet.